SannaAb/Pseudogenes/README.md

 ```
 The required python modules (pandas, pysam and psutil) will be installed.
 You can make sure that everything was installed correcly by typing Ppsy.py within your environment.

-#### About Python3

-To use python3 instead of just create the environment using python3 instead of python2.7.
-Then use the script `Ppsy_Py3.py` instead of `Ppsy.py`.
-You need to use the script `MakePPsyReport_html_Py3.py` instead of `MakePPsyReport_html.py` when forming the html report.
-The excel report script `MakePPsyReport_excel.py` works for both python versions.

 ### Other dependencies